The images in this article were taken pre-COVID-19.

 While single-use disposable plastic bags are a convenient part of modern life, they aren’t good for the planet.
 The typical lifespan of a plastic bag is 12 minutes, and they’re often made using non-renewable materials that contribute to climate change.
 This means that they can make a big contribution to plastic pollution.

 Americans use 100 billion plastic bags each year.
 If you had to tie them all together, they’d reach around the Earth’s equator 773 times.
-Our dependency on single-use plastic bags shows little sign of slowing down.
-In fact, every minute distributors send two plastic million bags to destinations around the world.
+And our dependence on single-use plastic bags shows little sign of slowing down.
+In fact, more than one million bags are used every minute worldwide.

 What happens to the plastic bags we throw away?

-The world only recycles 5% of the plastic bags it produces.
-Un-recycled plastic bags are sent to landfill sites where they don’t break down.
+The world only recycles 1% of the plastic bags it produces.
+Unrecycled plastic bags are sent to landfill sites where they don’t break down.
 Instead, they release dangerous chemicals into the environment.

 How do plastic bags affect the environment?

-Did you know that about 93% of US citizens test positive for bisphenol A (BPA) – a chemical toxin found in plastic items such as bags, utensils and water bottles.
+An early 2000s study found that 93% of US citizens tested positive for bisphenol A (BPA) – a chemical toxin found in plastic items such as bags, utensils and water bottles.